Who to contact

 Guaranteed standards of service payment

-If your premises are internally flooded due to a failure of our drainage system, we’ll make a payment to you of an amount equivalent to your last two years’ annual sewerage charges – a minimum of £150 for each incident.
+If your premises are internally flooded due to a failure of our drainage system, we’ll automatically make a payment to you of an amount equivalent to your annual wastewater charge, from a minimum of £150 to a maximum of £1,000 for each incident

 These payments are not compensation or an admission of liability.